zanderfilet/zanderfilet.github.io/_projects/3_project.md

 ### Overview

-This project explores edge detection with finite differences and Gaussian smoothing, image sharpening with unsharp masking, hybrid images by mixing high and low frequencies, and multi-resolution blending with Gaussian and Laplacian stacks for seamless composites.
+In this project, I explored edge detection with finite differences and Gaussian smoothing, image sharpening with unsharp masking, hybrid images by mixing high and low frequencies, and multi-resolution blending with Gaussian and Laplacian stacks for seamless composites.

 ---